mattermost/docs/source/help/getting-started/organizing-your-sidebar.rst

 Once you exceed the number of Direct Messages configured, older messages are hidden from the **Direct Messages** category.
 Increase the number of conversations displayed to see older Direct Messages.

 .. note::
-  Any direct message conversations you've added to custom categories do not count against the maximum number of conversations shown in the **Direct Messages** category.
+  Direct Message conversations that you add to custom categories don't count against the maximum number of conversations shown in the **Direct Messages** category.

 Mobile support for this feature is coming in a future release.